 Old German handwritings

 Old German handwritings can be collectively designated as running hand.
 Running hand is a handwritten script in which the letters are stanted towards the right and interconnected.
-Many different variants and bastardisation of so called German script exist.
+There are many different variants and bastardisation of so called German script.
 Sütterlin is probably one of the most famous.

 What is Sütterlin?